-The continuity clinic experience is discussed at each semiannual review with the ID Program load, the attending physician and other issues affecting this educational experience.
+The continuity clinic experience is discussed at each semiannual review with the ID Program Director.
+This includes a discussion of the strengths and weaknesses of the clinic, the patient load, the attending physician and other issues affecting this educational experience.